 Weebly has a diverse range of templates.
 They are solid, but even as a non-designer, I can tell that they are more functional than anything.

-Wix’s designs are solid as well.
+Wix’s designs are the best of the three.
 They’ve improved a lot over the last year.
 Wix doesn’t allow any CSS customization, so you have to use their editing tools, which in fairness are the best of the three.

 Weebly & Wix tie on design in my experience.
 They both have solid templates and allow for customization if that’s your thing.
 I like the fact that Weebly allows CSS customization, though Wix does better ensuring that your site always works across all devices & browsers.
 If you want to deliberately limit yourself to a pre-filled template that does the job – then GoDaddy’s route is certainly an option.

 Technical features are all the web development best practices that don’t really matter…until they matter a lot.
 I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.